dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 Read more about both paper and competition: [here](https://qz.com/1307091/the-inside-story-of-how-ai-got-good-enough-to-dominate-silicon-valley/) and [here](https://qz.com/1034972/the-data-that-changed-the-direction-of-ai-research-and-possibly-the-world/).

-Here is the image showing the error rate from year 2012 to 2018.
+Here is the illustration showing the error rate from year 2012 to 2018.

 <p align="center">
 <img src='/images/mnist_cnn_files/imagenet_progress.png' />